KaijuML/parent/README.md

 This largely follows the code given by the google-research team, all credit to them.
 I simply have rewritten some part to be faster, removed all tensorflow mentions and wraped everything using multiprocessing (shipped with python).

+Original code can take up to several minutes to compute scores on the WikiBIO test set.
+With this implementation, it takes only 10 seconds with 32 cpus.

 Slight change in functionnality: I have (for now) removed spport for multiple references.
 This is because I feel this metric is especially usefull on [WikiBIO](https://github.com/DavidGrangier/wikipedia-biography-dataset) and there is only when reference per instance.
 Support for multiple references could be easily added with a for loop, in method `parent_instance_level`.